-Below is an excerpt from our report Collaborative Coffee Source, Living Our Values 2017 where you can read more about our roasting partners and their incredible work.
+The following is an excerpt from our report Collaborative Coffee Source, Living Our Values 2017.

 Core to our way of doing business is building long-term relationships with producers and roasters, and between producers and roasters.
 Here are a few of our cherished roasters who share in this mission.